Could this be the real reason you’re getting ignored on Facebook?

 Your ultimate checklist for creating “Facebook friendly” websites

 According to Facebook, there are several issues that can cause a “low quality” experience.
 Based on their guidelines — along with our own insights — we’ve put together a checklist to optimize your website and avoid getting penalized.
+We will discuss about why are my Facebook ads not delivering with this checklist.

 Optimize for mobile